Periyar

-Ramasamy joined the Indian National Congress in 1919, but resigned in 1925 when he felt that the party was only serving the interests of Brahmins.
-He questioned the subjugation of non-Brahmin Dravidians as Brahmins enjoyed gifts and donations from non-Brahmins but opposed and discriminated against non-Brahmins in cultural and religious matters.
-In 1924, Ramasamy participated in non-violent agitation (satyagraha) in Vaikom, Travancore.
-From 1929 to 1932 Ramasamy made a tour of British Malaya, Europe, and Soviet Union which influenced him.
-In 1939, Ramasamy became the head of the Justice Party, and in 1944, he changed its name to Dravidar Kazhagam.
-The party later split with one group led by C. N. Annadurai forming the Dravida Munnetra Kazhagam (DMK) in 1949.
+Periyar joined the Indian National Congress in 1919 and participated in the Vaikom Satyagraha, during which he was imprisoned twice.
+He resigned from the Congress in 1925, believing that they only served the interests of Brahmins.
+From 1929 to 1932, he toured British Malaya, Europe and the Soviet Union which later influenced his Self-Respect Movement in favour of caste equality.
+In 1939, he became the head of the Justice Party, which he transformed into a social organisation named Dravidar Kazhagam in 1944.
+The party later split, with one group led by C. N. Annadurai forming the Dravida Munnetra Kazhagam (DMK) in 1949.
 While continuing the Self-Respect Movement, he advocated for an independent Dravida Nadu (land of the Dravidians).

-Ramasamy promoted the principles of rationalism, self-respect, women’s rights and eradication of caste.
-He opposed the exploitation and marginalisation of the non-Brahmin Dravidian people of South India and the imposition of what he considered "Indo-Aryan India".
+Periyar promoted the principles of rationalism, self-respect, women's rights and eradication of caste.
+He opposed the exploitation and marginalisation of the non-Brahmin Dravidian people of South India and the imposition of what he considered Indo-Aryan India.
+Since 2021, the Indian state of Tamil Nadu celebrates his birth anniversary as 'Social Justice Day'.

-History
+Biography

 Early years

-Erode Venkatappa Ramasamy was born on 17 September 1879 to a Kannada Balija merchant family in Erode, then a part of the Coimbatore district of the Madras Presidency.
-Ramasamy's father was Venkatappa Nayakar (or Venkata), and his mother was Chinnathyee, Muthammal.
+Erode Venkata Ramasamy was born on 17 September 1879 to a Kannada speaking Balija merchant family in Erode, then a part of the Coimbatore district of the Madras Presidency.
+Ramasamy's father was Venkatappa Nayakar (or Venkata), and his mother was Chinnathyee Muthammal.
 He had one elder brother named Krishnaswamy and two sisters named Kannamma and Ponnuthoy.
-He later came to be known as "Periyar" meaning 'respected one' or 'elder' in the Tamil.
+He later came to be known as "Periyar", meaning 'respected one' or 'elder' in Tamil.

-Ramasamy married when he was 19, and had a daughter who lived for only 5 months.
+Periyar married when he was 19, and had a daughter who lived for only 5 months.
 His first wife, Nagammai, died in 1933.
-Ramasamy married for a second time in July 1948.
-His second wife, Maniammai, continued Ramasamy's social work after his death in 1973, and his ideas then were advocated by Dravidar Kazhagam.
+Periyar married for a second time in July 1948.
+His second wife, Maniammai, continued Periyar's social work after his death in 1973, and his ideas then were advocated by Dravidar Kazhagam.

-In 1929, Ramasamy announced the deletion of his caste title Naicker from his name at the First Provincial Self-Respect Conference of Chengalpattu.
-He could speak two Dravidian languages: Kannada and Tamil.
-Ramasamy attended school for five years after which he joined his father's trade at the age of 12.
+In 1929, Periyar announced the deletion of his caste title Naicker from his name at the First Provincial Self-Respect Conference of Chengalpattu.
+He could speak three Dravidian languages: Kannada, Telugu and Tamil.
+Periyar attended school for five years after which he joined his father's trade at the age of 12.
 He used to listen to Tamil Vaishnavite gurus who gave discourses in his house enjoying his father's hospitality.
 At a young age, he began questioning the apparent contradictions in the Hindu mythological stories.
-As Ramasamy grew, he felt that people used religion only as a mask to deceive innocent people and therefore took it as one of his duties in life to warn people against superstitions and priests.
+As Periyar grew, he felt that people used religion only as a mask to deceive innocent people and therefore took it as one of his duties in life to warn people against superstitions and priests.